-Apart from the costs already discussed in this essay there are other costs too.
+Apart from the costs already discussed in this essay, there are other costs too.
 If the state decides to take legal action against you, things will get extremely tough as you will require an attorney to represent you.
-Any good attorney will cost a lot; this will obviously have an adverse affect on your business.
+Any good attorney will cost a lot; this will obviously have an adverse effect on your business.

-Not only does ignoring sales tax affect the financial costs of the business it also has an adverse affect on the owners, remember it is not easy dealing with tax related problems.
+Not only does ignoring sales tax affect the financial costs of the business it also has an adverse effect on the owners, remember, it is not easy dealing with tax-related problems.
 Issues like these can be taxing and stressful not to forget that during the whole ordeal your attention is away from the day to day operations of the business.

-Yes we agree that the reality and perception are two different things, but it is always perception that shapes an opinion.
+Yes, we agree that reality and perception are two different things, but it is always perception that shapes an opinion.

 Stop Ignoring Sales Tax

-As owners of business it is your right to make decisions in the best interest of the business.
-As advisors of many new startups and local online businesses we are here to guide you on what could affect your business in both favorable and adverse manner.
-Ignoring sales tax will definitely have adverse affects on your business as explained in this article.
+As business owners it is your right to make decisions in the best interest of the business.
+As advisors of many new startups and local online businesses, we are here to guide you on what could affect your business in both favorable and adverse manner.
+Ignoring sales tax will definitely have adverse effects on your business as explained in this article.

 Reading this article we hope that you realize the importance of sales tax and the effect ignoring them has on your business.
 We also provide solutions to many other problems that newly formed businesses face.